+Try to find a sexy image of JP to put in this article, just use content if there is none.

 We're delighted to announce the launch of our newly designed website!
 Take a look around and let us know what you think.